Skip to Main Content

 Sufjan Stevens’ “The Ascension” combines Stevens’ familiar spirituality with a new electropop twist.

-Sufjan Stevens instrumental album is anything like his usual genre of music — soft indie folk and baroque pop — but its not quite unexpected either.
-Stevens builds on his previous endeavors in electronic music to create Aporia with his stepfather and collaborator, Lowell Brams.
+Sufjan Stevens' instrumental album is anything like his usual genre of music — soft indie folk and baroque pop — but it's not quite unexpected either.
+Stevens builds on his previous endeavors in electronic music to create "Aporia" with his stepfather and collaborator, Lowell Brams.

 Review: Electronic album is magically experimental